domsq/project-driving-safely-game/README.md

 ## UX

 I've designed the game to function like an interactive story, whereby users will be presented with choices as they progress through the scenarios, and depending on the choice made this will determine whether the story progresses or not.
-Whether a right or wrong choice is made, the game shows a corresponding answer and so is also educational as well.
-If the user makes a wrong choice and this causes a game over condition, it will also provide details of the relevant part of The Highway Code that explains this.
+Whether a right or wrong choice is made, the game shows a corresponding answer and so is educational as well.
+If the user makes a wrong choice and this causes a game over condition, it will also provide details of the relevant part of The Highway Code that explains why this is.
 The game is played from an emulated terminal and so is command line based, input is via keyboard entry.

 The game has functions for the following:
 - To handle the game start